 Summer Study

-The University of Washington is one of the few institutions in the West where basic first-year Greek and Latin are available in one Summer Quarter.
+The University of Washington is one of the few institutions where first-year Greek and Latin are available in one Summer Quarter.
 Students completing intensive Greek or Latin courses earn 10 quarter credits.
 These courses prepare students to continue the language at the intermediate level.
-Please note that all classes with the exception of CLAS/GREEK/LATIN 405 will be offered online.
+Please note that all classes with the exception of CLAS 328 and GREEK/LATIN 405 will be offered online.

 Dates of Instruction